 CPA candidates may apply to schedule one test or all four at the same time; scheduling will be done after the application is approved.

 Along with the fees CPA candidates need to fill out the CPA Exam application form, which can be downloaded and printed.
 Your school transcripts must be sent directly from the school and you'll need to provide the following with your application:

 - Preferred method of contact

 - Three moral character references (non-family)

-The exam application requires disclosure of any court records, current or previous legal charges, and probation status if applicable.
+The CPA Exam application requires disclosure of any court records, current or previous legal charges, and probation status if applicable.
 The application is an affidavit and the board does conduct a background check so be honest with your information.

-If you need a special accommodation to sit for the test there are specific forms you may download and complete; this documentation should be included with your initial application as well.
+If CPA candidates need a special accommodation to sit for the test there are specific forms they may download and complete; this documentation should be included with the initial application as well.

 Once you submit your application it will take from 15 to 20 business days for the board to receive your transcripts and process your application.
 You will receive a Notice to Sit (NTS) in the mail.
 Keep your NTS in a safe place as you will need to present it for entry to the exam test center.
 Make sure to verify that your name is correct on the NTS and exactly matches your legal photo ID.

 Once CPA candidates receive the NTS, they should contact Prometrics to schedule the CPA Exam.
 You will be allowed four hours to complete each CPA Exam section; they may be taken in any order.
 You must score a minimum of 75 percent on each exam section to pass the CPA Exam and may retake any section you do not pass.
 The only requirement to pass the CPA exam is that you pass all four sections within an 18 month period.